 Advanced Placement Classes

-Westside typically offers 8-10 AP classes each year for students seeking a more rigorous schedule.
-AP courses offered for the 2015-16 school year are listed below.
-Summer assignments may be required for many of these courses.
-Click on the course name below to see a document outlining the summer requirements.
+Westside currently offers 9 AP classes for students seeking a more rigorous schedule.
+AP courses offered for the 2018-19 school year are listed below.

 Advanced Placement Testing Program